How do I troubleshoot and resolve high CPU utilization on my Amazon RDS for MySQL instance?

 Using Enhanced Monitoring

 In the operating system (OS) process list section of Enhanced Monitoring, review the OS processes and RDS processes.
-Check to confirm the percentage of CPU utilization of a mysqld or Aurora process.
+Confirm the percentage of CPU utilization of a mysqld or Aurora process.
 These metrics can help you confirm whether the increase in CPU utilization is caused by OS or by RDS processes.
 Or, you can use these metrics to monitor any CPU usage increases caused by mysqld or Aurora.
 You can also see the division of CPU utilization by reviewing the metrics for cpuUtilization.
-For more information, see the Tracking OS metrics using Enhanced Monitoring.
+For more information, see the Monitoring OS metrics with Enhanced Monitoring.

-Note: If you enable Performance Schema, you can map the OS thread ID to the process ID of your database.
+Note: If you activate Performance Schema, then you can map the OS thread ID to the process ID of your database.
 For more information, see Why is my Amazon RDS DB instance using swap memory when I have sufficient memory?

 Using Performance Insights

 You can use Performance Insights to identify the exact queries that are running on the instance and causing high CPU usage.
-First, enable Performance Insights for MySQL.
-Then, you can use Performance Insights to optimize your workload after consulting with your DBA.
+First, activate Performance Insights for MySQL.
+Then, you can use Performance Insights to optimize your workload.
+Be sure to consult with your DBA.

-To see which database engines that you can use with Performance Insights, see Monitoring with Performance Insights on Amazon RDS.
+To see database engines that you can use with Performance Insights, see Monitoring DB load with Performance Insights on Amazon RDS.

 Using queries to detect the cause of CPU utilization in the workload